GLOBAL-WIDE: An Introduction to Yachts & Superyachts

 That yacht may be transported from Spain (11) to Florida on a Dutch (12) owned ship flying a Dutch flag with a contract governed by Dutch law, insured by a German (13) underwriter with a contract governed by German law.
 If financing is involved, the bank may be in another country, and the surveyor and the yacht management company might be in Monaco (14).
 And a decision must be made about the jurisdiction of the vessel’s registration, which may be moved from the Isle of Man (15) to the Marshall Islands (16).
 And it just might be that the Cayman company buyer is owned by a Canadian (17) trust and the Maltese company seller is owned by a Liechtenstein (18) foundation.

-As a lawyer, if that isn’t enough to drive you crazy, there are corporate structure, liability, inheritance and tax issues to deal with.
+If that isn’t enough, there are corporate structure, liability, inheritance and tax issues (duties, sales tax and VAT) to deal with.
 And all of these issues arise in an industry which has evolved a great deal as the average size of yachts has increased dramatically and the number of superyachts has increased almost exponentially over the past several decades.
-Notwithstanding the recession which began in 2008 and the economic pressures of the COVID pandemic, yacht sales not only recovered and boomed under the “Trump economy”, they have increased to the point where inventories of both new and used yachts are highly diminished.
-Notwithstanding potential inflationary pressures and political/economic uncertainty, this momentum continues.
-Why?
-Clearly, when the accumulation of capital resultant from solid economic growth met a world in which recreational travel was almost impossible, yachts became a realistic alternative, previously not considered by many.

 As mentioned above, when yachts are built, financed and repossessed, the domestic laws of the jurisdiction where they are located come into play.
-When there are problems, dispute resolution almost invariably occurs either in London in arbitration before the London Maritime Arbitrators Association or in the US, conventionally in an American Arbitration Association proceeding.
-This is beginning to change with the recent inauguration of the International Yacht Arbitration Council (IYAC), a project of the International Yacht Brokers Association (IYBA).
-The IYAC was formed for the specific purpose of providing a venue for the resolution of disputes regarding yachts to be decided by arbitrators specifically familiar with the yacht industry.
+For dispute resolution, the primacy of the London Maritime Arbitrators Association and American Arbitration Association continues to be challenged by the International Yacht Arbitration Council (IYAC), a project of the International Yacht Brokers Association (IYBA).

 Not only have the multi-jurisdictional and contractual aspects of yacht law become more complex, so has the regulatory framework.
 Generally speaking, the larger the yacht, the greater the level of regulation.
-These regulations, which vary depending on where the yacht is located, and the nationality of its crew, increasingly address safety, health, immigration, environmental and labour issues.
-And as the value of yachts increases, so does potential liability when accidents or problems arise.
+These regulations, which vary depending on where the yacht is located, and the nationality of its crew, increasingly address safety, health, immigration, environmental and labor issues.
+As the value of yachts has increased, so has potential liability when accidents or problems arise.
 This means that insurance issues and coverage-related disputes remain important and complex.
-Likewise, with commissions to brokers sometimes in the millions, disputes meriting formal resolution processes – in the courts or in arbitration – have increased in number and importance.
+And, of course, the insurance market has continued to tighten given loss-experience in the last decade.

 For example, attorneys can advise regarding the selection of yacht surveyors (inspectors) and with interpreting the results of inspections and sea trials – translating those results into documents to help support transactions, warranty claims, litigation and arbitration, when such arise.
 They advise with respect to qualified insurance brokers and yacht management companies and, of course, with respect to flag selection.
 Beyond that, qualified lawyers can share their non-specifically legal experiences dealing with particular shipyards, sales executives, surveyors, insurers, yacht managers and jurisdictions.